miklevin/MikeLev.in/_posts/2025-02-21-kickstarting-ai.md

 cutoff date.
 It's got specific keyword filtering in place.
 It's utterly ridiculous, a month into the new presidency.
 It's eroding Gemini's credibility in my mind, no matter how smart it is.
 More specifically, it's eroding Google's credibility in my mind.
 Don't be evil?
-Evil thus announces itself, haha!
+Evil thus announces itself, ahaha!
 They are the epitome of "if you don't pay for the product, you are the product."
 And this is particularly sad and poignant given how vocal about and opposed to that very issue they were in their early days.
 And then they went public.